RyanClementsHax/dotfiles/README.md

      - You can check your version of Ubuntu by running `lsb_release -a` in the Ubuntu terminal
    - Windows Subsystem for Linux Update
    - Docker
+1. If you already have Ubuntu on your machine, be sure to set its WSL version to 2 by running `wsl --set-version <image name> 2` in powershell
 1. Open Ubuntu distro for the first time to set up username and password within distro.
 This is independent of Windows password but can be set the same.
    - To change your password later, run `passwd`.
 1. Copy windows Terminal settings that you desire from [here](./WindowsTerminalSettings.jsonc).